-Have you ever gone for a walk in the woods and longed to know the names of the plants and trees that surround you?
-Perhaps you already know some by name, but do you know them in spirit?
 The plants provide a pathway into the natural world and can foster connection to the land on which we dwell or through which we travel.
 To learn them by smell and taste and touch, to greet them by name and discover how they have been appreciated for food and medicine, to hear their unique stories creates relationship, an intimacy with place.
 That which we love we nurture, we protect, it becomes a part of us.

 Consider this program part science, part spirit.
 Together we’ll learn how to identify and cultivate plants, commune with them as allies, and prepare them for food and medicine.
 We’ll regain our own wildness, our role in the natural world, and discover what it is to feel at home with the earth.
 That which you learn will expand your perspective, inspire you to share your knowledge and insight with others, and enhance your everyday experience.
-We are intrinsically connected with the whole of the natural world and once we realize this, feel this, experience this, that connection can never be unknown.
+We are intrinsically connected with the whole of the natural world and once we realize this, feel this, that connection can never be unknown.

 To consume plants for food and medicine is a sacred communion with the plants.
 We take into our bodies not only their phytochemicals and fiber, but in doing so with awareness, our spirits intermingle.
 We take in the land on which they grow.
 We become a part of that land and regain our place as human animals, doing just as all the other animals do that trod the earth.
 Over time, our knowledge of place becomes instinctual.
 We begin to cultivate a sense of where to find food when hungry, what plants may heal us when we’re unwell, and what plants may make us unwell should we nibble without discretion.

 We’ll dive deep into how to recognize plants in their habitats and how to cultivate them at home.
-We'll learn the language that we may use to better understand and describe them to others, how to craft them into food and medicine, and how to strengthen awareness and communication through our senses.
+We'll learn the language that we may use to better understand and describe them to others, how to forage and wildcraft, and how to strengthen awareness and communication through our senses.
+The School of Plant and Place Connection will provide you with the knowledge to confidently identify, harvest, and prepare plants for medicinal and food purposes.

 To know what plants to reach for in times of need is one of the most empowering skills a human can possess.
 To know what plant heals what part of the body and why gives you the ability to care for not only yourself, but your family, your community.
 Herbal medicine is vast and includes not only green leafy plants but mushrooms, lichens, barks and roots.

 Learn the language of herbal medicine, how to evaluate imbalance in the body and the herbs that can bring the body back into a state of wellness.
 We'll harvest wild plants in the field and forest and explore cultivated herbs too.
 Together we'll craft herbal teas, tinctures, salves and more.
-The School of Plant and Place Connection is a perfect introductory course for the beginning plant medicine student and a thorough refresher for the experienced herbalist.

 Incorporating wild foods into your diet provides valuable phytonutrients that are largely absent from our modern agricultural diets.
 Today, for many humans it is a foreign and sometimes frightening thing to harvest wild plants from the earth and ingest them.
 However, this practice was once commonplace.
-We'll reawaken our innate, instinctual ability to recognize safe and nutritious wild food plants
+We'll reawaken our innate, instinctual ability to recognize safe and nutritious wild food plants.

 I invite you to spend time with a craggy sassafras.
 Lean into its strong trunk, feel its furrowed bark, crack a twig and breathe deep its aroma.
 Press your ear close and hear its story.
 It shares with you a tale of its time on this land and of its relationship with the people and animals, fellow inhabitants.
 A warmth radiates throughout your body, indicating the very medicine of sassafras.